What Are Property Taxes?

 Property taxes are local taxes.
 Local officials appraise and set the value of your property, set your tax rates and collect your taxes.

 What is property assessment?

 Property assessment is the process of assigning a dollar value to a property for taxation purposes.
 In Alberta property is taxed based on the ad valorem principle.
 Ad velorem means “according to value.”
 This means that the amount of tax paid is based on the value of the property.
 Assessments on properties are completed in January and February by our contract Property Assessor, Gary Barber of Wainwright Assessment Group.

 When will I receive my property assessment and tax notice?

-Property assessment and tax notices are mailed in May of the current tax year.
+Property assessment and tax notices are mailed at the end of May or into early June of the current tax year.

 What are my tax dollars used for?